HELP SAVE AUSTRALIA'S NATIVE BEES!

 The Australian Native Bee Research Centre works to save the native bees of Australia through their research and public awareness programs.

-The Australian Native Bee Research Centre runs Aussie Bee website and publishes information booklets and a field guide to provide information on native bees to the Australian public.
+The Australian Native Bee Research Centre runs Aussie Bee website and publishes information ebooks and a field guide to provide information on native bees to the Australian public.

 The Australian Native Bee Research Centre is privately funded.
 Donations from the public greatly assist the Centre's work to save the native bees of Australia.
 Sales of our publications also support the work of the Australian Native Bee Research Centre.